 69. Silly Sports: Write about an extreme or silly sport.
 If none inspire you, make up the rules for your own game.

-70. Recipe: Write about a favorite recipe, or create a poem that is a recipe for something abstact, such as a feeling.
+70. Recipe: Write about a recipe for something abstact, such as a feeling.

 71. Famous Artwork: Choose a famous painting and write about it.

 72. Where That Place Used to Be: Think of a place you went to when you were younger but it now no longer there or is something else.
 Capture your feelings about this in your writing.

 73. Last Person You Talked to: Write a quick little poem or story about the last person you spoke with.